JhonathanWolff/gw2sdk/README.md

    ```

 ## API Rate Limits

-Rate Limit
-Max Burst Size (bucket size): 300
+* Max Burst Size (bucket size): 300
-Refill Rate: 5 tokens per second (300 per minute)
+* Refill Rate: 5 tokens per second (300 per minute)
-With 300 burst and a refill of 5 tokens per second, you will get a reliable stream of requests with no 429s.
+* With 300 burst and a refill of 5 tokens per second, you will get a reliable stream of requests with no 429s.

 ## Available methods